The Codex of Kairos

 Kairos’ alternatives to traditional education, schooling, and learning are built on several key principles.

 In the early days, computers could only carry out instructions that were programmed into them.
-Now there is a thing called Deep Learning where computers have evolved to the point where they are solving problems we didn’t even ask them to.
+Now there is Deep Learning where computers have evolved to the point where they are solving problems we didn’t even ask them to.
 Computers can teach themselves to play games by figuring out the rules on their own; beat our best human players; and come up with strategies that no human player had ever thought of.

 We used textbooks in schools to gather information from many places into one easy to access source.
 We used to have to do the same with computers by feeding data into them and just having them spit out computations.
 Today, computers search through massive databases in networked resources around the globe in the Cloud.
 They compile their own data from multiple sources and see patterns we hadn’t even noticed.
 Learning is much more effective if students draw information from multiple sources.